 After being closed for nearly two decades, Pleasure Beach is back!
 Pleasure Beach re-opened to the public in 2014.

-Please call the Parks Department at (203) 576-7233 to find out information regarding 2016 start date for access to the public and water taxi schedule.
+Please call the Parks Department at (203) 576-7233 to find out more information and details regarding the water taxi schedule.

 Two water taxis -- the 23 passenger Lewis H. Latimer and the 18 passenger Gustave Whitehead -- will run frequently from the fishing pier on Seaview Avenue to the T-Pier on Pleasure Beach.